cranjesh/images-test/TheSoldiersLegacyThorough.md

 Beside her lay a leather-bound journal—Edward’s notes, his careful handwriting preserved.
 She traced the cover lightly and exhaled.

-Katherine watched her children play in the garden where Edward had once taught them about honor.
+Katherine watched her children play in the garden where Edward had once taught them about honour.
 "He chose justice over vengeance," she murmured.
 "And in doing so, he protected not just our family, but countless others."

 *The End*